claire-wong/ISBM-2.0-Client-SDK/README.md

 The ISBM service provider acts as an intermediary between provider applications and consumer applications.
 It receives request messages from consumers and distributes them to providers based on their subscriptions.
 The ISBM aervice provider manages the routing and delivery of messages, ensuring that each provider application receives the relevant request messages according to its subscriptions.
 It may route request messages to the appropriate responders based on filter expression.

-#### Channels:
+#### Request Channels:

-A channel is a logical conduit which messages flow between different devices or systems within a cluster.
+A request channel is a logical conduit which request and response messages flow between different devices or systems within a cluster.
 It serves as a means of organizing and directing the transmission of messages, providing a structured communication conduit for exchanging information.
-Channels help to categorize messages and ensure that they reach their intended consumers efficiently.
+Request channels help to categorize request and response messages and ensure that they reach their intended consumers efficiently.
 In messaging systems, channels play a crucial role in facilitating communication, enabling devices and systems to interact and share data seamlessly across distributed environments while maintaining scalability and flexibility in message routing and delivery.

 #### Topics: